woochan-hwang/GSurvWeb/README.md

 #### Open source interactive web application for transplant graft survival prediction

 ## Project Scope
-This repository focuses on quantitative analysis of graft function in all renal transplants within Guy's and St.Thomas' NHS Trust between 2009-2019.
-Patient data is confidential and remains excluded from this repository.
+This project is focused on creating an interactive web application with tools specific for transplant graft survival prediction.
+The project started in 2021 with the motivation of analyzing a database of renal transplants within Guy's and St.Thomas' NHS Trust between 2009-2019.
+The current version is hence developed with certain assumptions that may only be specific to our database.
+We hope to create an application that covers most basic use cases for clinician researchers with limited software engineering experience and flexibility to allow more advanced users to extend custom models and functions with ease.
+Patient data is confidential and will remain excluded from this repository.

 ### **Table of Contents**